U.S. and Brazil must reduce dependence on China imports: Pompeo

 The U.S. Export-Import Bank would back projects valued at $450 million in Brazil this year, while the U.S. Development Finance Corp had plans involving about $1 billion in projects there, he said.

-Reporting by Lisandra Paraguassu and Anthony Boadle in Brasilia, Humeyra Pamuk and Andrea Shalal in Washington, Leonardo Benassatto in Sao Paulo; Editing by Bernadette Baum and Richard Chang
+Reporting by Lisandra Paraguassu and Anthony Boadle in Brasilia, Humeyra Pamuk and Andrea Shalal in Washington, Leonardo Benassatto in Sao Paulo; Additional reporting by Gabriel Crossley in Beijing; Editing by Richard Chang, Cynthia Osterman and Edwina Gibbs

 Our Standards: The Thomson Reuters Trust Principles.